chesterbr/chesterbr.github.io/_posts/2022-02-26-got-an-rfid-nfc-chip-implanted.md

 ### Should I do it?

 The idea of upgrading one's body with cybernetic parts is mesmerizing, I must admit.
-Surely, I'm not lifting cars like [The Six Million Dollar Man](https://www.imdb.com/title/tt0071054/), but mine didn't cost nowhere near that mark (which, to be fair, [would be more like 34 Million these days](https://www.in2013dollars.com/us/inflation/1974?amount=6000000)), and I'm having my share of fun with it.
+Surely, I'm not lifting cars like [The Six Million Dollar Man](https://www.imdb.com/title/tt0071054/), but mine didn't cost anywhere near that mark (which, to be fair, [would be more like 34 Million these days](https://www.in2013dollars.com/us/inflation/1974?amount=6000000)), and I'm having my share of fun with it.

 RFID readers and fob cards/stickers/[rings](https://dangerousthings.com/product/magic-ring/) can be bought online, and are cheaper and less risky than and implant - but those can always be lost.
 Implant or no implant, there is a lot of fun to be had with NFC/RFID things.